 The questions the insurance companies ask, more often than not, should be answered, not by you but by experts and medical care professionals who are qualified to provide conclusive answers.

 For example, you might be asked what injuries you have.
-A simple, straightforward question.
-Yet, unless you have been given a thorough medical examination you may not know, and your answer may be totally incomplete.
+This is a simple, straightforward question.
+Yet, unless you have been given a thorough medical examination, you may not know, and your answer may be totally incomplete.

-Yet, the insurance company will use your recorded statement to reduce what you are entitled to.
+Yet, the insurance company will use your recorded statement to reduce what you are entitled to as the victim party.
 These statements may even be used against you in court.
 You should avoid giving answers about what how you are injured or any other questions that you might have to guess.

 Remember, the insurance policies purpose is to put you back to where you were before the accident ever happened and we can ensure that this happens.